-The practice's website/information leaflet provided patients with information about the range of treatments available at the practice.
+The practice's website was undergoing upgrades at the time of inspection, however, information leaflet provided patients with information about the range of treatments available at the practice.

 The dentists explained the methods they used to help patients understand their treatment options.
-These included for example photographs and X-ray images.
+These included for example, study models and X-ray images.